Middle Tennessee vs. UConn NCAA Football Odds, Plays and Insights | October 22, 2021

 Middle Tennessee vs. UConn College Football Odds, Plays and Insights

 The UConn Huskies (1-7) are facing tough odds as 15.5-point underdogs heading into their matchup on Friday, October 22, 2021 against the Middle Tennessee Blue Raiders (2-4).
-The contest has an over/under of 56.
+The game has a 56-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.